ramorel/ramorel.github.io/_pages/about.md

 Hi, I'm Richard.
 Here's bit about me:

-  1. I am a PhD candidate in Human Development and Social Policy at Northwestern University.
+  1. I finished my PhD in Human Development and Social Policy at Northwestern University in Summer 2019.
 See my profiles [here](http://www.sesp.northwestern.edu/profile/?p=22703&/RichardPaquin%20Morel/) and [here](https://www.ipr.northwestern.edu/about/student-research/graduate-research-assistants-1718.html).
-  2. I study how social forces, such as social movements, influence the development and implementation of education policy, and the implications of that process for educational equity and opportunity.
+  2. I study how collective action shape the development and implementation of educational policies and the consequences of that for educational equity and opportunity.
+I am especially interested in understanding how dominant groups, through intentional and unintentional means, maintain inequality.
-  3. I am ABD.
-Phew!
-  4. I'm on the job market!
+  3. I'm on the job market!
-  5. I in R and occasionally Python
+  4. I in R and occasionally Python
-  6. I have two wonderful children, who, in the interest of privacy, shall remain unnamed.
+  5. I have two wonderful children, who, in the interest of privacy, shall remain unnamed.